skahanium/Rh-s-PyTool/README.md

 pdm add Rh-s-PyTool
 ```

-Note: Since the python3.10 version is used when the module is finally aggregated, if you want to try these codes, it is best to use python3.10 or above.
+Note: Since the python3.10 version is used when the module is finally aggregated, if you want to try these code, it is best to use python3.10 or above.

 ## Documentation
 Notion : [ Rh-s-PyTool Module ]